Readymade Decorating ™

 The designer does not believe in the old-fashioned mark-up system.
 The trade discount is extended to the client wherever available.
 The time required to set up and track orders is billed by the hour.
 The trade savings is a great way to offset design hours.

-Scroll for typical furnishings budgets.
+Scroll down for typical furnishings budgets.

 STAGING